anishdass/ExploringAndUpskilling/README.md

-#Adding this file just to chech how IntelliJ fetches and merges
+#Adding this file just to check how IntelliJ fetches and merges